Herb-AI/Herb.jl/docs/src/concepts.md

 end
 ```

-> The short answer to what a RuleNode is that is provides the derivation tree (AST tree) of a program in the grammar.
+> The short answer is that a RuleNode provides the derivation tree (AST tree) of a program in the grammar.
 The value at each node of the tree is given by the rule index that corresponds to the grammar.

 This definition might be difficult to visualize, that is why we are going to look at some simple examples of how this work.